Mrinal-Agrawal/Campus_Collaborate/README.md

 Kriti'24

 Campus Collaborate is a dedicated website designed for closed-campus community, seamlessly integrating with Outlook to fetch user details.
-It's homepage serves as a dynamic showcase, highlighting the latest projects contributed.
+Its homepage serves as a dynamic showcase, highlighting the latest projects contributed.
 It also offers comprehensive profile pages, enabling members to present a holistic view of their expertise and contributions within the campus community.

 ## Tech-Stack